The Essential Workforce Planning Techniques of a Good Leader

 Today we are changing the paradigm of the “Boss” as we are transforming it into a 21st century “Leader.”
 It is now widely accepted that the “Boss” character encompasses undesirable traits and the “Leader” represents a much more positive leadership attitude.

 Back in the day, the Boss would drive employees by giving them orders.
-The Leader makes sure that employees know what they are doing by teaching them and coaching them.
+The Leader’s workforce planning techniques include making sure that employees know what they are doing by teaching them and coaching them.
 If the employee is appropriately coached rather than simply told what to do, it is likely that the end result will be more favourable.

 - Good Will